 The information given here is meant only as a general guide.
 Each hospital radio station has its own rules and requirements so check with your own hospital radio station before you join.

-We currently have vacancies in all of our teams, but particularly our Tuesday evening and Sunday morning teams.
+We currently have vacancies in all of our teams, but particularly our Wednesday evening and Saturday daytime and evening teams.

 What sort of person is a hospital radio volunteer?